 In Pisgah National Forest, beside U.S. 276 in the forest there are picnic tables available on a first-come basis.
 Sycamore Flats is one of the most popular picnic areas in the forest.
 It has several picnic tables, some of which are situated in proximity to the Davidson River.

 Another popular spot in the forest is the Pink Beds area, which sits next to the Cradle of Forestry on U.S. 276.
-Pink Beds has a big open green space perfect for spreading out a blanket and several picnic tables.
+Pink Beds has several picnic tables and a big open green space perfect for spreading out a blanket.
 For more information about picnicking in the forest, call (828) 877-3265.

 Gorges State Park, located off N.C.
 281, and DuPont State Recreational Forest, which sits off Staton Road, offer picnic opportunities.
 For more information about picnicking in Gorges, call (828) 966-9099.

 The DuPont picnic shelters may be rented.
 Call (828) 877-6527 for more information.

 Along the Blue Ridge Parkway, picnicking is permitted on the grass, and there are tables situated along its route as well.